-•pipe stdout: if True, will open a PIPE on stdout. default: True.
+•pipe_stdout: if True, will open a PIPE on stdout.
+If False, will close it in the forked process. default: True.

-•pipe_stderr: if True, will open a PIPE on stderr. default: True.
+•pipe_stderr: if True, will open a PIPE on stderr.
+If False, will close it in the forked process. default: True.

-•close_child_stdout: If True, redirects the child process' stdout to /dev/null after the fork. default: False.
+•close_child_stdout: If True, closes the stdout after the fork. default: False.

-•close_child_stderr: If True, redirects the child process' stdout to /dev/null after the fork. default: False.
+•close_child_stderr: If True, closes the stderr after the fork. default: False.